ainft-team/ainft-js/README.md

 });

 async function main() {
-  await ainft.open(); // open event channel
+  await ainft.connect(); // connect to the blockchain endpoint

   // your ai function usage here
   // ...

-  await ainft.close(); // close event channel to free up resource }
+  await ainft.disconnect(); // disconnect from the blockchain endpoint }

 main();